Anita (2021 film): Box office

 Anita had its world premiere as the last film shown at the 2021 Busan International Film Festival.
 The film was released on 12 November 2021 in Hong Kong and mainland China.
 Sony Pictures Releasing and Buena Vista International will distribute the film in five Asian countries, Malaysia, Singapore, Taiwan, Thailand and Vietnam by the end of 2021.
 The film topped the box office in Hong Kong upon release, and debuted second at the Chinese box office with $6.3 million in ticket sales and earning more than 10 million yuan on its opening day.

 On 5 January 2022, Disney announced that an episodic adaptation of Anita would be available on Disney+ Star content starting on 2 February of that year.
 The series, titled Anita (Director's Cut), is composed of five 45-minute long episodes.
 It rearranges existing scenes and contains over an hour of unreleased footage.

 On 6 January 2022, the film was screened in Thailand nationally.

+Almost four years after the original screening, another re-edited version of Anita premiered in Hong Kong on 10 October 2025.
+This version, featuring unreleased footage, had a runtime of 206 minutes with a 15-minute intermission.